Keyboard shortcuts

 • Approves read-only tools: Read, Grep, Glob, WebFetch

-• Approves safe write tools: Write, Edit (files only)
+• Approves safe write tools: Write, Edit (files within the project)

 • Skips AskUser questions (prints to stderr, continues with empty answer)